dev-rome/Dice_Game/README.md

 # Dice Game Project

-This project is a dice game implemented in JavaScript.".
+This project is a dice game implemented in JavaScript.

 ## Introduction